Explorer Scouts (The Scout Association): History

 Between August and December 2013, a youth consultation was held into the future of Scouting under the title of Be... initiative.
 While not making any specific recommendations about the Explorer Scout section, the consultation focused on increasing community action and youth input into all sections and changing the perception of Scouts to encourage more people to join.
 The report fed into the Scout Association's strategy for the next four years which had key aims matching the outcomes of the Be... report.
 In 2015 the programme for Explorer Scouts was updated along with the logo and visual identity for the section.
 The programme now focused on 15 challenge areas around three broad themes concurrent with all the other sections.

 In 2018 the Scouts published their Skills for Life plan which acknowledged that young people drop out of the Scout's 6-25 programme between 14 and 25 years.
-In response, they planned a number of changes to the Explorer Scout provision before 2023 including "review[ing] the Explorer Scout programme to increase retention", "ensur[ing] that Young Leaders are well supported, recognised and can articulate the benefits of their experience" and "review[ing] our uniform starting with the Explorer Scout uniform."
+In response, they planned a number of changes to the Explorer Scout provision before 2023 including "review[ing] the Explorer Scout programme to increase retention", "ensur[ing] that Young Leaders are well supported, recognised and can articulate the benefits of their experience" and "review[ing] our uniform starting with the Explorer Scout uniform".

+In 2026, the Explorer Scouts programme and visual identity was updated once again, introducing new badges focused on digital content creation and online safety, employability, democracy and life skills.